 TADA!
 I can feel a bit better.
 I especially like the ‘vacuum bag’ face masks.
 They should be cleaned washed after each use.
 I would not just through them in the washer due to the wire.
 If you put them in a bag the heat of the dryer will hopefully kill anything.

 Some more effectiveness can also be had by spraying the fitted face mask with a solution of citric acid and allowing to dry.
 Leaving them in the sun lets the UV also disinfect.
+Again, do your research and make good choices.

 I’d rather be making pretty things than medical supplies or a fitted face mask… But this gives a bit of comfort anyways.
 DO be careful out there my friends!